spatie/opening-hours/README.md

 $openingHours->exceptions();
 ```

-On construction you can set a flag for overlapping times.
-A night club opens that opens till 3am on Friday and Saturday:
+On construction you can set a flag for overflowing times across days.
+For example, for a night club opens that opens till 3am on Friday and Saturday:

  ```php
  $openingHours = \Spatie\OpeningHours\OpeningHours::create([